A Saddle Point Numerical Method for Helmholtz Equations: Introduction

-In their paper \cite{Milton_2009}, Milton, Seppecher, and Bouchitt\'{e} developed variational principles that apply to the Helmholtz equation above, as well as the time-harmonic Maxwell equations and the equations of linear elasticity in lossy materials.
+As a background to this approach, we start with \cite{Milton_2009}, where Milton, Seppecher, and Bouchitt\'{e} developed variational principles that apply to the Helmholtz equation above, as well as the time-harmonic Maxwell equations and the equations of linear elasticity in lossy materials.
 To derive these variational principles, we first define the dual variable

 Then

 or equivalently,

 where